mashpie/i18n-node/README.md

 	    // what to use as the indentation unit - defaults to "\t"
 	    indent: "\t",

-	    // setting extension of json files - defaults to '.json' (you might want to set this to '.js' according to webtranslateit)
+	    // setting extension of locale files - defaults to '.json' (you might want to set this to '.js' according to webtranslateit)
+	    // supported formats are: .json, .yml
 	    extension: '.js',
 	});